DocSpring/craco-antd/README.md

 We rely on your help to keep this project up to date and work with the latest versions of `craco` and `react-scripts`.

-Before you send a PR, please ensure that your changes have:
+Before you send a PR, please check the following:

 - 100% test coverage